SHiTU23/Bottle_pickPoint/README.md

 ### Basler Camera

 > Basler camera cannot be opened using `OpenCV`, either its software (`pylon Viwer`) can be used or the following code.
 A better version of the code can be found [here](./realtime_test/basler_cam.py)
+>
+> ***NOTE*** \
+> even for opening the camera in python, its software must be installed, as it installs the needed driver for reading the camera at the same time. [link for download](https://www.baslerweb.com/en/software/pylon/pylon-viewer/)

 ```py
 from pypylon import pylon